fluree/docs.flur.ee/src/content/docs/query/advanced-query.md

 This special syntax indicates the same relationship, but in reverse.
 You'll now see all people, with all their chat messages.

 For fun, you can add another sub-query to follow the chat message back to the person.
-Even though in this case it is redundant, and circular, FlureeDB exists happily in this paradox:
+Even though in this case it is redundant, and circular, Fluree exists happily in this paradox:

 ```flureeql